 David T. Cohen

 David’s practice focuses on complex litigation, particularly in the area of privacy and data security.
-A certified privacy professional, CIPP/US, he has extensive experience working with corporate clients that have suffered data breaches or have been accused of privacy violations, defending them against class actions and claims asserted by payment card brands and representing them in connection with federal and state government investigations.
+He has extensive experience working with corporate clients that have suffered data breaches or have been accused of privacy violations, defending them against class actions and claims asserted by payment card brands and representing them in connection with federal and state government investigations.
 In addition, David advises clients on a range of privacy and data security compliance matters, including the Payment Card Industry Data Security Standard.
 As an experienced litigator, David also has represented clients in a variety of business disputes outside the privacy context, including appellate, antitrust, securities, and regulatory matters.

-Outside of the office, David performs opera and other classical music in the New York City area.
+Outside of the office, David is an active classical vocal music performer in the New York City area.

 - Representing national grocery chain in defending consumer class actions filed over unauthorized network intrusions suffered in 2014.